padak/swing_trading_automat/ACTIVITY_LOG.md

 ## Notes
 - Currently following the structure defined in PRODUCTION_DESIGN.md
-- Focusing on building a solid foundation before moving to trading logic
+- Completed Phase 1 with a solid foundation for the trading system
-- Ensuring proper error handling and logging from the start
-- Planning to maintain high test coverage throughout development
+- Database implementation includes all necessary models and operations
+- Added basic unit tests to ensure database functionality
+- Ready to move on to real-time data handling in Phase 2